guinetn/browserLocalHomepage/assets/books/code/repos/git/reset.md

 ## git reset

+code clean-up before doing a commit permanent undo (no way to retrieve the original copy) Reset current HEAD to the specified state (~rollback) Don’t Reset a public History (a pushed to a public repository commit)

+      _____
+     /     \
+    ↓       \
+o---o--------x---→ 	reseting

+git reset will move the branch pointer back in the chain (typically) to "undo" changes

+						 main
+						  ↓
+9ef9173  ←  7c709f0  ←  b764644
+line1       line1 		line1
+            line2       line2
+            			line3
+git log --oneline
+b764644 File with three lines
+7c709f0 File with two lines
+9ef9173 File with one line

+git reset 9ef9173     to roll back to a previous commit git reset current~2   is the same, the results of this operation is:

+main
+  ↓
+9ef9173  ←  7c709f0  ←  b764644
+line1       line1 		line1
+            line2       line2
+            			line3
+git log --oneline
+9ef9173 File with one line     we'll see just the one commit

+git reset					Reset staging area to match most recent commit, but leave the working directory unchanged.
+, populate the working directory with the contents of the commit, and reset the staging area; soft to only reset the pointer in the repository; and mixed (the default) to reset the pointer and the staging area.
+options:
+* hard
+to reset the commit being pointed to in the repository, populate the working directory with the contents of the commit, and reset the staging area
+* soft
+to only reset the pointer in the repository
+* mixed (the default)
-git reset					Reset staging area to match most recent commit, but leave the working directory unchanged. git reset --hard			Reset staging area and working directory to match most recent commit and overwrites all changes in the working directory. git reset `commit`			Move the current branch tip backward to `commit`, reset the staging area to match, but leave the working directory alone. git reset --hard `commit`	Same as previous, but resets both the staging area & working directory to match.
+to reset the pointer and the staging area

+git reset --hard			Reset staging (planned next commits) area and working directory to match most recent commit and overwrites all changes in the working directory.
+It overwrites any uncommitted changes. git reset `commit`			Move the current branch tip backward to `commit`, reset the staging area to match, but leave the working directory alone. git reset --hard `commit`	Same as previous, but resets both the staging area & working directory to match.
 Deletes uncommitted changes, and all commits after `commit`.